CorneliusOmeje/SQL-Power-BI-Sales-Analysis/README.md

 ## Data Cleaning and Preparation
 In the initial Data Cleaning and Preparation Phase, i performed the following tasks:
 1. Imported the data using power query from mysql server.
-2. Made some trnasformation and created calculated columns inside power query
+2. Made some transformation and created calculated columns inside power query
 3. Visualized the data using power BI

 ## Exploratory Data Analysis